oscarlai1998/tp/docs/DeveloperGuide.md

-iGraduate is a Command Line Interface (CLI) application that helps NUS Information Security students to track and plan their graduation by allowing them to add new modules for tracking, show the modules they have taken and can be taken, calculating their CAP and check their graduation progress.
+iGraduate is a Command Line Interface (CLI) application that helps NUS Information Security students to track and plan their graduation by allowing them to add new modules for tracking, show the modules they have taken and can be taken, calculate their CAP and check their graduation progress.
 The users are allowed to add Core, General Education (GE), Math and Elective modules for tracking.
 When listing the modules, the module type will be shown accordingly.